MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 **[Defined level](microsoft365-maturity-model--intro.md#level-300---defined)** characteristics include:

 - A process is considered as a whole, rather than as an automation of discrete tasks.
-Process maps for the end to end process have been created and are maintained.
+Process maps for the end-to-end process have been created and are maintained.
 Associated solution documentation is developed.
 - Individuals have transitioned from procedural document workflow to orchestration of dynamic business process.
 - A business process automation technology platform has been selected and is the basis for new Business Process activities, though legacy solutions remain in use.
 Third party tools and/or custom Business Process Management tools are integrated to support more complex business rules and legacy systems.
 - The organization has begun to develop business process skills, often in a central team and including process re-engineering and technical platform specialists.
 Training is available to both specialists and citizen developers